MicrosoftDocs/visualstudio-docs/docs/workflow-designer/how-to-debug-xaml-with-the-workflow-designer.md

 ---
 title: 'Workflow Designer: Debug XAML'
-description: Learn how workflows are defined in terms in terms of XAML and how to debug XAML with the Workflow Designer. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn how workflows are defined in terms of XAML and how to debug XAML with the Workflow Designer. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to